huongoss/gmat.site/README.md

 - Rotate any committed secrets immediately (e.g. Stripe, SendGrid values previously shown).
 - Use Secret Manager + `--set-secrets` for sensitive keys.
+- reCAPTCHA secret key must never be prefixed with `VITE_` or committed.
 - Prefer principle of least privilege for MongoDB user.
 - Set `JWT_SECRET` to a long random string (>= 32 chars).
 - Enable Cloud Logging & Error Reporting for observability.